“Tú y Las Nubes” (You and the Clouds) by José Alfredo Jiménez, English translation of lyrics

 For your very own.

-Continue reading ““Te Solté La Rienda” by José Alfredo Jiménez, Maná, English translation”
+Continue reading ““Te Solté La Rienda” (I Let Go of Your Reign) by José Alfredo Jiménez, Maná, English translation”